Back to Blog

 Which mushroom is most profitable in India?

-Button mushrooms have the largest market but need AC rooms.
-Oyster mushrooms have higher margins and are easier to grow.
+Button mushrooms have the largest market but need AC rooms (higher investment).
+Oyster mushrooms have higher margins and are easier to grow (best for beginners).
 Milky mushrooms work best in hot climates (South/Central India).

 Do I need a license for mushroom farming?

-You need an FSSAI license (₹100 for basic registration) and a trade license.
+You need an FSSAI license (₹100 for basic registration at foscos.fssai.gov.in) and a local trade license.
 GST registration is needed only above ₹40 lakh turnover.
+For export, you’ll need APEDA registration.

 Related Articles